tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">
 **:exclamation: Warning:**<br>
-* Entries cannot be recovered after clearing.
+* Companies cannot be recovered after clearing!
+Please only use the `clear` command when you are very sure that you no longer wish to track the existing list of companies.
 </div>

 ### Exit LinkMeIn: `exit`
-_You are done tracking for the day and wish to exit LinkMeIn, you can use the `exit` command to exit LinkMeIn._
+_You are done tracking for the day and wish to exit LinkMeIn.
+Simply use the `exit` command to bid farewell to LinkMeIn._

 **Format:** `exit`

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
-* Entries will be saved automatically.
+* Don't have to worry about losing your data, it will be saved automatically!
 </div>

 ### Help: `help`

-_You are unsure of how to use a feature, you can use the `help` command which displays a window with the url to our user guide._
+_You find yourself wrecking your brains just to think of that one command that you need to use.
+Just use the `help` command to access our User Guide, and you can easily get the help you need!_

 **Format:** `help`

+Simply copy the url provided and paste it into your web browser to access LinkMeIn's User Guide!

 ![img.png](images/help-command/helpcommand.png)